ava-labs/subnet-evm/cmd/README.md

 	// attempts to unpack [input] into the arguments to the SetGreetingInput.
 	// Assumes that [input] does not include selector
-	// You can use unpacked [inputStruct] variable in your code

-  inputStr, err := UnpackSetGreetingInput(input)
+	// You can use unpacked [inputStruct] variable in your code inputStr, err := UnpackSetGreetingInput(input)
 	if err != nil {
 		return nil, remainingGas, err
 	}

 	// CUSTOM CODE STARTS HERE
-  // check if the input string is longer than 32 bytes

-  if inputStr > 32 {
+    // check if the input string is longer than 32 bytes if inputStr > 32 {
       return nil, 0, errors.New("input string is longer than 32 bytes") }

-	// setGreeting is the execution function of "SetGreeting(name string)" and sets the storageKey in the string returned by hello world
+	// setGreeting is the execution function "SetGreeting(name string)"
+    // and sets the storageKey in the string returned by hello world

     res := common.LeftPadBytes([]byte(inputStr), common.HashLength)
-	accessibleState.GetStateDB().SetState(IHelloWorldAddress, common.BytesToHash([]byte("storageKey")), common.BytesToHash(res))
+	accessibleState.GetStateDB().SetState(IHelloWorldAddress, common.
+BytesToHash([]byte("storageKey")), common.BytesToHash(res))

 	// this function does not return an output, leave this one as is packedOutput := []byte{}